Getting Started: TextExpander 101 (Webinar)

 Christiane and I were actually just talking about how the weather is getting kind of crazy here in the north-east.
 I think you said it was

-it was raining pretty hard in Virginia, right Christiane?
+raining pretty hard in Virginia, right Christiane?
 Mmhm.

 Yeah.
-And it’s going to get some rain here in Boston, too.
+And we’re going to get some rain here in Boston, too.
 So, any sunshine that you have, wherever you are, if you want to send them over to the north-east, we will gladly take that.

 Let’s see who we have.